 We have provided an explanation of how Machinery of Government changes are reported in the dashboard.

-A raw data download (XLS) is provided in Excel format if you wish to use the data using your own software.
+A raw data download (XLSX) is provided in Excel format if you wish to use the data using your own software.
 The data is from 1 July 2015 to 30 June 2022.